 There are quick indexes available for some older editions of some field guides.
 These indexes were produced by Bob Forsyth dated 29 November 2002 but are still useful since these editions are still much-thumbed within our birding community.

-The following links access small Word document indexes for these guides:
+The following links access small PDF document indexes for these guides:

 - Stephen Debus, The Birds of Prey of Australia – A Field Guide to Australian Raptors.
 Oxford University Press / Birds Australia, 1998.